Comparisons

 Our recommendation

-If you're a small business looking for a cheaper Intercom alternative built around live chat, start with Chatting.
+If you're a small business looking for an affordable Intercom alternative built around live chat, start with Chatting.

-What are the best cheap alternatives to Intercom?
+What are the best affordable alternatives to Intercom?

 If you only care about headline price, free tools like HubSpot Live Chat, Freshchat, and Crisp can be cheaper to start.
-For a practical paid replacement built around live chat for small teams, Chatting is one of the cheapest predictable options because it does not start with per-seat pricing.
+For a practical paid replacement built around live chat for small teams, Chatting is one of the most predictable affordable options because it does not start with per-seat pricing.

 Why is Intercom so expensive?